ChegTech logo

 How I build it

-How I Build Moving Company Web Design Projects.
+How I approach Moving Company web design.

-Every site I build runs on the same modern, server-rendered stack — the same one powering chegtech.com.
+Every site I build runs on the same modern, server-rendered stack, the same one powering chegtech.com.
 That's deliberate.
 The default for local-business sites is WordPress with a page builder, and the builder layer tanks Core Web Vitals and ceiling SEO.
 Custom-built means faster, cleaner, and built to rank from day one.

 SEO + AEO Built In